K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   $ cf enable-service-access PublicPerformance -p basic
 ```

-After allowing access to the services to be exposed to the marketplace using the command above, check the service access-list again with the command below to confirm that the access setting of the services has been changed to all.
+After allowing access to the services to be exposed to the marketplace using the command above, check the service access list again with the command below to confirm that the access setting of the services has been changed to all.
 ```
   $ cf service-access
 ```